 We’ve already said how cash flow is hugely important, so make sure that you keep plenty kept away for a rainy day, and that means no splurging on big purchases.
 You might need a huge printer, or need the office or storage space, but renting at this stage will be kinder to your initial start up fund.
 Rent the technology and equipment you’re going to need and take it from there, once things are more established, take the plunge and buy.

 Don’t worry about staff

 There may come a time when you need employees, but that is more than likely a ways down the road.
 Having employees is a big expense, so regardless of how well you might be doing, a large part of your success will go towards paying your staff for their hard work.
 The best course of action is to, ask friends and family for help, hire freelancers – there are plenty of freelance networks online – or sub work out to other contractors.
 Neither of these solutions are permanent so you can switch to more permanent staff when you’re ready.

-Most businesses fail within their first year.
+Most businesses fail within their first year, so follow these things all entrepreneurs should know.
 Mostly because we don’t get the instant success we assumed we’d achieve.
 Don’t give up and keep at it!